 - 100 g milk or dark chocolate chunks/chips DF if required

 - Base-line a 23 cm/9 inch square baking tin with baking paper.

 - Pre-heat the oven to 180 C/350 F/Gas 4.

-- Mash the banana in a separate bowl and then add to the chocolate mixture, beating in with a wooden spoon/spatula.
+- Beat the eggs with the vanilla extract in a separate bowl (re-use the banana bowl to save washing up) and then also add that to the chocolate mix, beating in well.

 - Lastly, add the dry flour mix and chocolate chips to the chocolate batter and mix well until thoroughly combined.